rshad/Social-Network-Web-App/README.md

 , dealing with all the basic related operations with the Front/Back End programming.

 #### Project Description:
-In this project I used PHP for the Back End design and Javascript, JQuery for the Front End design and HTML5 and CSS3 for the basic pages "User Interface" design.
+In this project I used PHP and MySQL for the Back End design and Javascript, JQuery for the Front End design and HTML5 and CSS3 for the basic pages "User Interface" design.